spoorsny/cookiecutter-laravel-package/README.md

   commands, facades, etc.
 - a Continuous Integration workflow for GitHub Actions that lints and tests your code and also measures code coverage.
-By default, the code coverage job fails if the code coverage is not 100%.
-This can be adjusted in the `composer.json` file.
+By default, the code coverage job fails if the code coverage is not <u>100%</u>.
+This can be adjusted in the scripts section of `composer.json` file.
 - a **README.md** file with a beautiful banner from [Beyond Code](https://banners.beyondco.de), buttons indicating the version of the package currently on [Packagist](https://packagist.org), the number of